Through the Breach

-You may put a creature card from your hand into play.
-That creature has haste.
-Sacrifice that creature at end of turn.
+You may put a creature card from your hand onto the battlefield.
+That creature gains haste.
+Sacrifice that creature at the beginning of the next end step.

-Splice onto Arcane (2)(Red)(Red) (As you play an Arcane spell, you may reveal this card from your hand and pay its splice cost.
+Splice onto Arcane (As you cast an Arcane spell, you may reveal this card from your hand and pay its splice cost.
 If you do, add this card's effects to that spell.)

 Through the Breach Discussion

 You might want to look into cards like Elvish Piper or Quicksilver Amulet if you’re trying to cheat in Emrakul.
 Hardcasting is exceedingly slow for Modern, and while Through the Breach works, you have to inevitably sacrifice her and wait to try again later.

 Gleeock, here is my creature list.
 That's all there is.
 Each either shuffle back into the library from the graveyard and synergize with Kiki-Jiki, Mirror Breaker and Through the Breach , or they are indestructible and synerz with Shifting Shadow